-Depending on the particular problem, medication to help control diarrhea or, conversely, bulk laxatives to help develop more regular bowel movements may help depending on the particular problem.
+- Medication.
+Medication to help control diarrhea or, conversely, bulk laxatives to help develop more regular bowel movements may be helpful.